In this article

 Payroll providers usually include direct deposits as a free service that's included in their basic services.
 Banks, on the other hand, may charge a one-time setup fee or per-transaction fees each time you send a direct deposit.

-5 benefits of direct deposits for small businesses and employees
+5 benefits of setting up direct deposit for your employees

 Things to consider when setting up direct deposits for your business